COMP 290-01 Syllabus

 Course Structure

-Time Committement
+Time Commitment

 You should allocate 3-4 hours per week outside of class for this course.
 Some weeks will require less.
 Others, if you encounter difficulties, may require more.
 Please allocate enough time in your schedule for work on this course.
 This is consistent with Dickinson’s standard that “at least three hours of study accompany each class period”.
-If you find the activities are taking significantly longer than the expected time, please reach out to your instructor to discuss strategies for reducing the time required.

 Readings & Discussions

 A short reading on an open source, software engineering or contemporary social/legal/ethical issues in computing will be assigned prior to most class meetings.
 The class meeting will begin with a class discussion of that reading.
 You are expected to do the readings in advance and come to class prepared to contribute to the discussion.
-Note that while everyone is expected to prepare for every discussion, it is not required that everyone contribute to every discussion.
+Note that while everyone is expected to prepare for and be engaged during every discussion, it is not required that everyone contribute to every discussion.
 However, you are expected to contribute regularly enough to demonstrate you are preparing and engaging with the materials.
 Students who are failing to demonstrate sufficient engagement or participation will be given updates and suggestions for improvement.

 To prepare for class discussions you might:

-Homework Activities
+In-Class Activities

 Project Work